thunderbioink/MediLOG_SPRINT_2/README.md

 Improvement for this program:
 * Activate Notifications for database changes.
-* Activate delete medication log information.
+* Activate delete and update logged medication information.

 *Because the app I intend to create based on this program will handle health-related information that will aid health providers monitor their patients medication intake, I need to find I way to safely allow the user to modify their medication logs without deleting the patient itself.*
 * Make this program a workable web and phone app for the intended users.
 This will be a long-term goal.
 But implementation will begin soon.